 - As you brainstorm, you frequently change the order of nodes, introduce a new higher-level node, or group some nodes together.
 All this works very well in a digital tool like FreeMind.
 You could move around nodes simply by drag and drop.

-- Sometimes, you may have the slightly longer text and to keep your diagram compact you may want to make it a multi-line text.
+- Sometimes, you may have slightly longer text and to keep your diagram compact you may want to make it a multi-line text.

 - You may fold other nodes around when you are focusing on one node.
 A simple click allows you to fold all the child nodes into a parent node.

-- You could save a mind map in a file with .mm extension.
+- You could save a mind map in a file with a .mm extension.
 A mind map can be exported as a picture to share with others who do not have FreeMind App or into an Open Office Writer document (.odt extension) to view in a text form but in a hierarchy.

 - You could always search for some text in your mind map.

 - You might find it useful to embed hyperlinks to web pages or documents on your computer, in your mind map nodes.

 FreeMind is user-friendly, powerful, free of cost, and runs on Microsoft Windows, Linux, and macOS.
 This is where you download it.
 There is also a Mobile app for you to view mind maps on mobile phones.
 Try it out!